-In September, a carefully selected group of Year 13 Mentors will be allocated to each Year 7 Form.
-Once a week, these Mentors will lead and facilitate a range of Form Time activities with the Year 7 girls that aim to develop Learning Habits, encourage, debate and cultivate critical thinking skills.
-Positive relationships between the Year 13 Mentors and the Year 7 girls are fostered throughout this process, which provides another element of support and guidance for the Year 7 girls.
+In September, a carefully selected group of Year 13 Mentors will be allocated to each Year 7 form.
+Once a week, these Mentors will lead and facilitate a range of Form Time activities with the Year 7 pupils that aim to develop learning habits, encourage, debate and cultivate critical thinking skills.
+Positive relationships between the Year 13 Mentors and the Year 7 pupils are fostered throughout this process, which provides another element of support and guidance for the Year 7 pupils.